Jomalig: Geography

-Jomalig Island is about 75 nmi southeast of Polillo Islands.
-Mostly, the land of Jomalig is cultivated for agricultural land use.
-Most of the inhabitants of this island depend on coconut products, rice, fish and other root crops.
-Considered one of the smallest and farthest island municipalities of Quezon Province, its land area is at 5665 ha.
-Some of its lands have been alienated and dedicated land is mostly coconut land, of which there is 3,104.0 ha, with 2,605 ha being forests, swamps and grassland.
+Jomalig Island is about 75 nmi southeast of the Polillo Islands, and is considered one of the smallest and more distant island municipalities of Quezon Province.
+Most land in Jomalig is dedicated to agricultural use, with a majority of the islanders dependent on coconut products, rice, fish and root crops.
+It’s land area is at 5665 ha.
+Some of its lands have been alienated and the farmland is mostly devoted to coconut, of which there is 3,104.0 ha, with 2,605 ha being forests, swamps and grassland.

-The inhabitants of this municipality originate from different ethnic groups similar to those of Eastern Samar, Bohol, Sorsogon, Catanduanes, Camarines Sur and Camarines Norte and mostly from Quezon Province.
+The inhabitants of this municipality originate from different ethnic groups similar to those of Eastern Samar, Bohol, Sorsogon, Catanduanes, Camarines Sur and Camarines Norte and mainland Quezon Province.

 Barangays

-Jomalig is politically subdivided into 5 barangays, as indicated below.
+Jomalig is politically subdivided into five barangays.
 Each barangay consists of puroks and some have sitios.